tmylk/data-kata/validation/dbt/tasklist.md

 - [ ] check output
     - this is not required but you can see the output in terminal with `duckcli houses.duckdb` and `select * from houses`
-    - expect to see 5 houses
+    - expect to see 15 houses, just as in the pydantic solution